pboxx/FVModSync/README.md

 v0.2beta:
 * Filter out tabs from modded CSV
 * Output error messages when important files/directories can't be found
+* Throw exception when quickbms fails to run
+* Add support for cfg/dress.csv (using first + second field as key)
+* Internal cleanup

 v0.1.4beta:
 * Fix: don't write include.lua when it has no content (duh)